ms264556/ruckus_ap_firmware_mod/README.md

 # Ruckus AP Firmware Modding Tools
 Scripts &amp; tools to modify Ruckus AP software images

+> [!TIP]
+> If you just want to quickly extract the kernel or rootfs from a Ruckus .bl7 file, you can use the handy [online tool here](https://ms264556.net/ruckus/DecryptRuckusBackups).

 ## Ruckus AP Firmware Notes

 Ruckus AP firmwares are delivered as .bl7 files, which are flashed directly onto the target MTD.